 Teaching remained her first love, however, and from 2010 she took a position in learning and teaching, where she found herself training trade teachers.
 Around the same time, she was elected sub-branch president at VU, finding that working with teachers across all the VU campuses gave her an ideal opportunity to talk about the union and develop relationships.

-Briley Stokes - Vice President, Primary
+Rebekah Fewkes – Vice President, Primary

 Marino D’Ortenzio – Vice President, Secondary

-Marino joined the AEU in 2002 after the sub-branch at his Broadmeadows school identified him as “one of those brand new teachers who says yes to everything”.
+Marino joined the AEU in 2002 after the sub-branch at his Broadmeadows school identified him as “one of those brand-new teachers who says yes to everything”.
 Read more

-Luckily, the sub-branch was a great place to cut his union teeth, with a strong culture and good working relationships.
+Luckily, the sub-branch was a great place for Marino to cut his union teeth, with a strong culture and good working relationships.
 Marino kept saying yes and was soon persuaded to nominate for Branch Council, convinced that being on council could help him to help his sub-branch.
-Like many of the current leadership team, he became active in the New Educators Network and was encouraged by experienced councillors to run for leadership roles.
+Like many of the current leadership team, he became active in the New Educators Network, and was encouraged by experienced councillors to run for leadership roles.

-In challenging times, Marino knows the importance of solidarity with members and the power of coming together for a shared purpose.
+In challenging times, Marino knows the importance of solidarity with members, and the power of coming together for a shared purpose.
 His goal is to have schools and sub-branches working together to implement wins in the VGSA that can, for example, reduce contract employment through translations and reduce workload through measures like the Professional Practice Days.

 Cara Nightingale – Vice President, Early Childhood